- Rabies is serious, often fatal disease that is prevalent in much of Asia, Africa, and Latin America.

 The rabies pre-exposure vaccine is available at all Passport Health travel clinics.
 Note that even if you’re not traveling, this vaccine could be recommended for you if your job requires that you come into regular contact with animals, so animal handlers and veterinarians should be up-to-date on this vaccination.
 The vaccine is recommended for those who plan to travel in parts of the world where rabies is still prevalent, such as Asia, Africa, and many parts of Latin America.
 Travelers who will be spending a lot of time outdoors hiking, camping, and exploring should also be vaccinated.

 The human rabies vaccine is given in three doses.
-The second dosage is administered seven days after the first dosage, and the third is given 21 or 28 days after the first.
+The second dosage is administered seven days after the first.
 For those who are continually exposed to animals or the rabies virus, it’s recommended that they be tested occasionally for immunity to the disease and that a booster be given when it is needed.

 Travelers to countries where rabies poses a health risk should take care to avoid infected animals.
 Avoid any animal that is acting strangely, including domesticated pets.
 Outdoor travelers should take care to avoid wild animals.

 Treatment for Rabies

 In the event of an animal bite or scratch, immediate treatment is necessary to mitigate the possibility of disease onset.
 The wound needs to be thoroughly cleaned, and if a pre-exposure vaccine has never been received, then a post-exposure prophylaxis needs to be administered.
 The recommended first-aid procedure to clean the wound includes washing and flushing it for 15 minutes with water and soap, iodine, or any other substance that can kill the virus.